Norwegian examiner has month to finalise rescue plan

 Investors

-“NAS is in discusssions with a number of investors and they are confident about that investment being forthcoming,” Mr Sreenan said.
+“NAS is in discussions with a number of investors and they are confident about that investment being forthcoming,” Mr Sreenan said.

 The court heard that $2.5 billion (€2 billion) of the group’s debt has been discharged.
 NAS management has a business plan involving raising up to €490 million and the closure of its long-haul operations.